-A lab acceptance memo should be submitted from the Research Advisor to the Graduate Office through the Department/Academic Unit Head stating their funding availability and willingness to accept this student.
-This agreement will be completed and to the Assistant Dean of Graduate Studies.
+A Laboratory Acceptance Memo should be submitted from the Research Advisor to the Graduate Office through the Department/Academic Unit Head stating their funding availability and willingness to accept this student.
+This agreement will be completed and sent to the Office of Graduate Studies, med-msciphd@tamu.edu.